Mekong River Team

 I am a living testimony of miracles constantly abounding.
 My name is Tom Glasoe and I am a Lutheran pastor currently ministering to three congregations in Pennsylvania.
 The fact that I am a pastor at all should be considered a miracle.

 I was born on the streets of Saigon, Vietnam, in the closing days of the Vietnam War.
 I was found abandoned and brought to a nearby orphanage.
 From then on, the remaining days of my life in Vietnam consisted of nuns as my caretakers and walls defining my world.
 I was raised by a group of nuns.
 When I turned eight years old, I outgrew the nun’s resources and expertise and was transferred to a state-run orphanage, Thu Duc, on the outskirts of Saigon.
 I was only there for three months but encountered terrible treatment and deep-seated resentment from the other orphans.
 These orphans were at Thu Duc as a result (directly or indirectly) of the Vietnam War.
 In the fall of 1982, President Reagan signed into law an act that allowed unaccompanied minors from countries that were affected by the Vietnam War to emigrate to the United States quicker.
 I arrived in frigid Minnesota 363 days after Reagan signed the Act and I started my American life.
 I grew up in Minneapolis in a foster family that took in four other Vietnamese children and I grew up like any normal American child.
 I cheered vociferously for the Vikings and Twins, prayed winter would be short and loved Prince.
 All through my childhood, I always felt the hand of God was on me and I constantly heard the call into ministry.
 Thus, when I was in eighth grade, while watching Sister Act and saw how much fun Whoopi Goldberg was having in the church, I decided then and there to become a Lutheran pastor.
-I had every intention of being a pastor in Minnesota but instead, I have ministered in congregations in California (internship), Texas and Pennsylvania.
-Today, I live with my awesome wife, a very active five-year-old boy and a really cute baby.
-Even Jesus was not as cute as my baby.
+I have ministered in congregations in California (internship), Texas and Pennsylvania.
+Today, I live with my awesome wife and very active 8 year-old and 3 year-old boys.
 I look to explore more of my Asian heritage as I kayak down the Mekong and encounter my Vietnamese people. |

 David Gehrke